Lake Lanier: Drought (2007–2009)

 On November 22, 2007, the water level was at 1052.34 ft, setting a new record low.
 The previous low was 1052.7 ft, set in December 1981.
 One month later, the water level stabilized around a final low of 1050.79 ft, recorded December 26, 2007 at Buford Dam.
 The day after Christmas, the water level began rising from week to week.

-Eventually after winter rains, on February 18, 2008, the water level of Lake Lanier rose to 1052.80 ft, higher than the December 1981 level of 1052.7 ft, effectively ending the record-low phase of the drought crisis.
+Eventually, after winter rains, on February 18, 2008, the water level of Lake Lanier rose to 1052.80 ft, higher than the December 1981 level of 1052.7 ft, effectively ending the record-low phase of the drought crisis.

 A similar drought situation occurred in late 2008.
 At the end of the year, the water level stabilized around a final low of 1051.00 ft, recorded December 8, 2008, at Buford Dam, slightly above the record set in 2007.

 After rainfall during the winter of 2008–2009, on March 30, 2009, the climatologist of the state of Georgia, David Stooksbury, declared the drought over, noting: "soil moisture is near normal, stream flows are near normal.
 Small and medium-sized reservoirs are full."
 Stooksbury continued, "There is still the 500-pound gorilla sitting in the room and that's Lanier."
 In May 2009, the water level of Lake Lanier rose to exceed 1066 ft, reaching a high of 1066.71 ft in mid-June 2009.
 It did not reach the full summer pool of 1071 ft during mid-2009, remaining more than 4 ft lower.
 Following weeks of heavy rain in North Georgia, Lake Lanier returned to full pool in mid-October 2009.
 The record high is 1077.2 ft set in April 1964.

-The record-low lake levels had revealed parts of the lake bottom not seen since the 1950s, including remnants of a road and foundations of homes that had to be abandoned for the construction.
+The record-low lake levels had revealed parts of the lake bottom not seen since the lake was created in the 1950s, including remnants of a road and foundations of homes that had to be abandoned for the construction.
 More recent additions to the lake—including discarded trash, boat batteries, and sunken boats—were discovered.
 Local efforts were organized to clean up the lake bottom.
 Several automobiles, some stolen, and discarded firearms were also recovered by law enforcement officials.